Ben105m/rtd-tutorial/docs/source/functions.rst

 .. note::

-For non-regression purpose, the isotope Gd152 is not taken into account in the natural gadolinium composition (and replaced by Gd154).
+The isotope Gd152 is not taken into account in the natural gadolinium composition (and replaced by Gd154).
+Moreover, the natural aliminium composition is different when using an APXSM-formatted nuclear data library.